-Once you’ve set up your profile on Google My Business and other platforms, customers will be able to review your business.
+Once you’ve set up your profile on Google Business Profile and other platforms, customers will be able to review your business.
 Unfortunately, they won’t usually seek out your profiles to leave a review unless they have had a poor experience.
 Therefore it’s generally beneficial to solicit reviews from your clients and customers following a successful transaction.
 You can incorporate requests for feedback via your favourite platform in marketing emails you send out, assuming you’re confident in your service.

 The average local business in the UK has 39 reviews on Google however statistics suggest a business needs over 40 reviews before users genuinely trust the accompanying star rating.
 Whilst these numbers vary between different industries, the trend is clear, more reviews mean more trust in your brand.
 You might find it awkward asking people to go out of their way to rate you online, but the benefits are too great to ignore.
 To make things easier you can incorporate review requests into your marketing automation activity and remove yourself from the process.
 Of course, you’ll still want to keep an eye on the rates of engagement and make sure your ratings are coming in high.
 It also pays to respond to less-than-favourable reviews in a constructive manner.
 Just make sure you take the time to consider your response and avoid getting accusatory and dismissive.

 Don’t be tempted to pay for reviews, no matter what they promise to deliver.
 This kind of behaviour is easy to spot and you will be penalised for it.
 Having a handful of honest reviews is better than a stream of fake reviews that get removed.